St George's House,

 to provide a historical record of the

-life and activities of the orphan children,
+lives and activities of the orphan

-information available to all who may be
+information available to anyone who

 Descendents of the Gurney family.